AGLDWG/TR/guidelines/URI-Guidelines-v2.md

 The next four sections of this document describe how URIs for these four classes of items are formulated and the processes to apply for them.

-## 5. <a id="Datasets"></a>Datasets
+## 6. <a id="Datasets"></a>Datasets
-Dataset can have URIs are the URIs that identify an entire Linked Data dataset.
-These URIs are somewhat analogous to the URIs used to indicate datasets in the [data.gov.au](https://data.gov.au) dataset catalogue (e.g. <https://data.gov.au/dataset/rottnest-ferries-underway-temperature> indicating the "Rottnest Ferries Underway Temperature" dataset) but they have more requirements placed on them than those in `data.gov.au` do.
-Where `data.gov.au` dataset URIs may be granted when certain metadata standards are met, for dataset URI allocation within `linked.data.gov.au`, datasets must ensure that **ALL** the data they contain is Linked Data.
+Dataset can have URIs that identify the dataset as a whole.
+These URIs are somewhat analogous to the URIs used to indicate datasets in the [data.gov.au](https://data.gov.au) catalogue (e.g. <https://data.gov.au/dataset/rottnest-ferries-underway-temperature> indicating the "Rottnest Ferries Underway Temperature" dataset) but they have more requirements placed on them in order to perform more functions.
+Where URIs for datasets in `data.gov.au` resolve to a landing page about the dataset and give access to its metadata and links to distributions of it, `linked.data.gov.au` dataset URIs both link to metadata and also act as a top-level register for items within the dataset.
+Additionally, `linked.data.gov.au` dataset URIs are dataset-specific namespace domains which can be used to create unique URIs for sub-dataset items.
+For example, a Linked Data version of the "Rottnest Ferries Underway Temperature" dataset could have a URI for each temperature observation which, if delivered at `linked.data.gov.au`, could be something like `https://data.gov.au/dataset/rottnest-ferries-underway-temperature/observation/0026` for an *observation* identified by *0026*.

+Dataset producers are free to choose the form that their sub-dataset item URIs take (so-called *hash* or *slash* URIs (see [[W3C-2016](#ref-W3C-2016)]) however they must deliver both the top-level register of their dataset and all visible  subcomponents of it according to Linked Data principles.

 Requirement | Description | Conformance
 --|--|--